verdaux/BookNotes/Phrases/Impressors.md

 - [ ] He's generally acknowledged to be the worst secret keeper in the world but yeah...
 - [ ] Aesthetic consumerism of vacation photography
 - [ ] Life, at last, was bearable
+- [ ] Courage comes from the belly, all else is desperation.